chenyan2002/component-docs/component-model/src/language-support.md

    ```

 4. Use `wasm-tools` to create a component from the core module, first embedding component metadata
+   ^^^ It doesn't say why we need embed command first.
+Seems like it's putting the binary representation of wit into a custom section.
+I guess this should be done by SDK in high level languages.
+   ^^^ Both embed and new don't seem to check the type mismatch between wat and wit.
    inside the core module and then encoding the WAT to a Wasm binary.

    ```sh